jhconning/renegotiation/README.md

-# Renegotiating commitment contracts
+# Breakable commitments: present bias, consumer protection, and bank ownership forms
-**Behavioral foundations of financial non-profits** Karna Basu and Jonathan Conning
+Support files and code for a paper with this title by Karna Basu and Jonathan Conning

-This repository tracks jupyter (ipython) notebooks associated with this research project.
+This repository tracks jupyter (ipython) notebooks associated with this research project, as well as the document tex file and figures.